 Equipment and other measures to enable community support to be delivered safely

+Enabling local charities to provide supplies to their local communities

 Please note that this funding cannot be used for personal needs on an individual basis.
 There are further details of funding available for residents and local businesses below.